 Do they respond?

 You may wonder why Superintendent Critchlow was the only person to provide responses to my questions and requests.
-You may also sense some hostility in her responses to answering questions that the school board should have been answering especially with regards to doing her job as a superintendent and keeping the public informed about everything that was going on in our school district.
-It was her job to keep the school board and the public informed.
+You may also sense some hostility in her responses to answering questions that the school board should have been answering, especially with regards to doing her job as a superintendent.
+It's the superintendent's job to keep the school board and public informed.

-The real question is why wasn't the school board been able to stand up to Superintendent Critchlow and demand answers and demand that the data is published on our district website?
+The real question is why hasn't the school board been able to stand up to Superintendent Critchlow and demand answers and demand that the data is published on our district website?

 Due to the recent change in leadership, things have changed.
 The school board is running our school board meetings as they should be.
 Dr. Rizzi no longer states before Public Comments that you cannot mention names or positions during your Public Comments.
 Our new Chief Financial Officer John Brazeal told me that he is very interested in improving transparency and keeping the community informed about the district's financial picture.
 Yesterday he responded to my email request for legal fees dating back to the 2007-2008 school year.
 Mr. Brazeal also informed me that he plans to "have multiple years of audited statements uploaded to the website disclosing past financial activity."

-Years of emails and Public Comments thoroughly document refusal after refusal or excuse after excuse as to why our district couldn't publish data for the public.
-Perhaps if our community would have been kept apprised more on our financial situation, the district might not have gotten into the financial crises that it is currently in.
+Years of emails and Public Comments thoroughly document refusal after refusal or excuse after excuse as to why our district couldn't post data for the public.
+Perhaps if our community would have been kept apprised more on our financial situation, the district might not have gotten into the financial crisis that it's currently in.

 The last email in this exchange of emails has Superintendent Critchlow washing her hands of communicating with me and passing that job off to Assistant Superintendent Andy Arbeitman.
 Since then, that job was passed off to Dr. Rizzi.